ahasverus/orthomap/README.md

 Overview
 --------

-The package **orthomap** contains only one function: `orthomap()`.
-It was designed to solve a common issue encountered when using the `map()` function of the [**maps**](http://cran.r-project.org/web/packages/maps/index.html) package in the orthographic projection: some polygons are not correctly projected and some geographical aberrations appear in the final map.
-Moreover, the `orthomap()` function returns projected World country polygons in the `SpatialPolygons` format.
+The package **orthomap** contains one single function: `orthomap()`.
+It was designed to solve a common issue encountered when using the `map()` function of the [**maps**](http://cran.r-project.org/web/packages/maps/index.html) package in the orthographic projection: some polygons are not correctly projected and some geographical aberrations appear in the final map (see figure below and pay attention to Russia and Antarctica).
+Moreover, the `orthomap()` function returns projected World country polygons into the `SpatialPolygons` format.

 ![figure-1](img/figure-1.png)